DS0003/DS0003/README.md

-- 👋 Hi, I’m @DS0003
+- Hi, I’m @DS0003
-- 👀 I’m interested in DS/ML.
+- I’m interested in DS/ML.
-- 🌱 I’m currently learning python.
+- I’m currently learning python.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- My primary coding language: Python

 <!---
 DS0003/DS0003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.